 In preparation for the submission of the Final Project, the student will provide a bibliography of at least 15 scholarly sources.
 The bibliography must include a brief description of at least 50 words for each resource and follow current Turabian format.

 The student will submit a final paper of 25-30 pages that summarizes the findings of biblical study, philosophical consideration, and methodological application for a personally-identified area of worship ministry application.
 The student will include a personal evaluation of the plan and identify areas in need of further development.
 This paper could serve as preparatory work for a future doctoral thesis.

 4-MAT Book Reviews (2)

 For each 4-MAT Book Review, the student will write a 1,300–1,800-word review of the assigned textbook in current Turabian format.
 In addition to the textbook, each 4-MAT Book Review must contain at least 1 other scholarly reference and 1 biblical reference.

-The student will complete a self-study that incorporates an evaluation of his or her theological, philosophical, and methodological concepts of worship.
-This treatise must be 14–16 pages (not including the title page, table of contents, bibliography, or appendices), reference at least 14 scholarly sources, and follow current Turabian format.
+The student will identify at least 10 primary biblical passages related to worship study and provide an analysis of the passage and its application to worship.
+This paper must be 12–14 pages (not including the title page and bibliography), reference at least 10 scholarly sources, and follow current Turabian format.

 Worship Experience Project

 The student will plan a 15–20-minute worship experience based on 1 of the subjects covered in the course.
 The student will submit a detailed order of worship outlining all Scripture, lyrics, and creative elements utilized in the service, as well as any slides used for the projection of lyrics.
-This assignment must present the theological, philosophical, and methodological elements of the chosen subject area and include evidence from 3–4 sources.
+This assignment must present prioritize the use of Scripture and gospel content, and include evidence from 3–4 sources.